Eli-Grossman/Eli-Grossman.github.io/index.md

 ---
 Hi!
 Welcome to my personal research website.

-I am currently a fire effects monitor at Yosemite National Park and a soon-to-be graduate student at Caltech (PhD, Biology and Biological Engineering).
+I am currently a graduate student (PhD, Biology and Biological Engineering) at Caltech in Victoria Orphan's [lab] (https://orphanlab.caltech.edu/).
+I study microbial ecology - I'm interested in how the trillions of microscopic beings in soil and sediments make a living, evolve, and change in response to their environment.

 My present academic focus lies primarily in microbial ecology and fire ecology, though my larger interests span population genetics, organic geochemistry, community ecology, soil science, and evolutionary biology.

-My hands on experience in wildland fire management began in Missouri with Americorps Saint Louis's [Emergency Response Team](https://www.americorps-stl.org/), which then led me to several seasons in New Mexico with the [Forest Service](https://www.nwcg.gov/committees/wildland-fire-module-unit/apache-kid) and now going on two seasons at beautiful [Yosemite](https://www.nps.gov/yose/learn/nature/fireecology.htm) National Park!
+Prior to graduate school, I worked as a fire effects monitor at Yosemite National Park.
+My fire journey started during COVID with a year-long stint with Americorps Saint Louis's [Emergency Response Team](https://www.americorps-stl.org/), which then led me to several seasons in New Mexico with the [Forest Service](https://www.nwcg.gov/committees/wildland-fire-module-unit/apache-kid) and finally two seasons at beautiful [Yosemite](https://www.nps.gov/yose/learn/nature/fireecology.htm) National Park!

 <div style="display: flex; justify-content: space-between;">